ekusnadi/Math-261A-Project-1/README.md

 - **Date of Submission:** October 4, 2025

 ## Project Structure
-- **Final Report:** `Paper1_Education_ToxicRelease_Kusnadi.pdf`
+- **Report:** `Paper1_Education_ToxicRelease_Kusnadi.pdf`
-  Final version of the paper investigating the relationship between education attainment and toxic release in California.
+  2nd version of the paper investigating the relationship between education attainment and toxic release in California.
 - **Quarto Source:** `Paper1_Education_ToxicRelease_Kusnadi.qmd`
   Source file used to generate the report in Quarto.
 - **Code:** `project_1.R`